 Buzz Lightyear’s Space Ranger Spin

-- Why toddlers love it: They can push the red button to “shoot” the little aliens and help spin our car back and forth.
+- Why toddlers love it: Toddlers will love that they can push the red button to “shoot” the little aliens and help spin the car back and forth.
 It can be a little intense for younger toddlers

 Additional toddler friendly rides in Tomorrowland include: